fsaltunyuva/CMPE453-Lab7-ARM7-LEDBlinkingWithGPIOs/README.md

-# CMPE453-Lab7-LEDBlinkingWithGPIOs
+# CMPE453 Embedded Systems

-Using Proteus (Demo Version) to design circuit and use it for LED blinking for the Lab of the CMPE453 (Embedded Systems) Course.
+## Lab 7 - ARM7: GPIO and Led Blinking

-1. Please add one led to PB6 for 1 second blink, and add the screenshot of the circuit.
+1. Please add one LED to PB6 for 1 second blink, and add the screenshot of the circuit.

 **Answer:**
 <div align="center">